Autism-friendly guidelines for visiting Amos Rex

 In the map below, we’ve marked down which exhibition hall door do you enter and exit from.

 We have a website with more detailed information about how to prepare for your visit.
-This page contains information about the works and possible content remarks, what you will find in each exhibition room, and if there are any loud noises or something else of particular note in the works.
-Find out more about the current exhibition here.
+This page contains information about the works, sensory load at the exhibition and content remarks, what you will find in each exhibition room, and if there are any loud noises or something else of particular note in the works.
+Find out more about the current exhibition here: Exhibition specific content remarks to help you plan your visit.

-In the exhibition, you can spend as much time as you want.
-There are some seats and benches in the exhibition and you can always stop to sit for a while.
+You can spend as much time as you want in the exhibition.
+There are a few benches in the exhibition and you can always stop to sit for a while.

-In addition to the current exhibition, the museum has a permanent collection display.
+In addition to the current exhibition, the museum has a display with pieces from our permanent collection.
 It is marked on the map as the Sigurd Frosterus Collection.
-The collection display consists of paintings hanging on the wall.
-There are three benches where you can sit and relax in peace and quiet.
-You can enter the room with the same ticket as the other exhibitions.
-It is located in the same area as the other exhibitions.
+The collection display consists of paintings hung on the wall.
+The artworks do not include any sound or moving image.

 You can spend as much time there as you like.
 Exit the museum through the same entrances that are described above.
 Before leaving, remember to collect your belongings from your locker or the self-service cloakroom and to return any equipment you may have borrowed.